umdfiresa2024/team-phoenix-mesa/README.md

 write.csv(merge2, "Big_Data.csv")
 ```

-## Modeling and using DB-OLS regression
+## Modeling and Using DB-OLS Regression

-we now want to create a model that would give us a coefficient that we
-can use to tell the relationship between the pollution levels and the
+Our goal now is to create a Discontinuity Based- Ordinary Least Square
+(DB-OLS) model, which is discussed in ‘Green Infrastructure: The Effects
+of Urban Rail Transit on Air Quality’ by Chen and Walley (2012).
+This
+model assumes that without the metro opening, there wouldn’t have been a
+sudden change in air quality in Taipei, holding everything else
+constant.
+Similarly, we are making the same assumption with the Valley
+Metro to see if its opening does cause a drastic change in PM2.5
-metro stations opening. we will create our dates for the start of the
+pollution.
+We will establish our dates for the start of the analysis to
-analysis to the end of it, the opening date of the stations, when
+the end of it, the opening date of the stations, when construction began
-construction began for the stations, and a policy that was enacted
+for the stations, and a policy that was enacted around that same time.
-around that same time. df2 has our initial big data that was combined
+df2 contains our initial comprehensive data that was combined earlier,
-above, but it removes unnecessary columns that wont be used on the
+but it has been streamlined by removing unnecessary columns that won’t
-regression.
+be used in the regression

 ``` r
 df<-read.csv("Big_Data.csv")